And greetings once again to your music lovers, thrill seekers, conversationalists all across the fruited plane.

 They asked me, how can a guy wants the Republican nomination do that?

-I said, Well, he's got business in Chicago.
+I said, well, he's got business in Chicago.

 Chicago is Chicago.

-And that didn't sit well with them.
+And that didn't sit well with him.

 So I'm asking you so that they can hear your answer.

-Good Rush.
+Good, Rush.

-I I like actually giving the answer.
+I like actually giving the answer.

-Number one, I do business all over the country, and like as an example, I'm from New York, which is a almost exclusively democratic state.
+And like, as an example, I'm from New York, which is a almost exclusively Democratic state.

 That's my agent.